svanderburg/dydisnix/README.md

 lib.mapAttrs (targetName: target:
   target // (if target ? containers && target ? containers ? mysql-database then {
+    containers.mysql-database = target.containers.mysql-database //
-    containers.mysql-database.mysqlPassword = "secret";
+      { mysqlPassword = "secret"; };
   } else {})
 ) infrastructure
 ```

 An augmentation model is a function in which `infrastructure` refers to the
-original infrastructure model and `lib` to the library function in Nixpkgs.
+original infrastructure model and `lib` to the set of library functions in
-In the body, a policy should be written that augments the infrastructure model
+Nixpkgs.
+In the body, a policy should be written that augments the
-with additional data.
+infrastructure model with additional data.

 In the above example, we search for all machines that provide a MySQL DBMS as a
 container service, and we manually configure a password.